The project has been completed. It established a financing model for energy efficiency projects by means of local approaches in Poland and Hungary.

 Project duration: 01/18 - 06/20

 Target groups: Cities, towns and municipalities, Educational institutions, Governments, NGOs, Small and medium enterprises (SME)

 This project is part of the European Climate Initiative (EUKI).
-EUKI is a project financing instrument by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
-The EUKI competition for project ideas is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+EUKI is a project financing instrument by the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
+The EUKI call for project ideas is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 It is the overarching goal of the EUKI to foster climate cooperation within the European Union (EU) in order to mitigate greenhouse gas emissions.

 European Climate Initiative (EUKI)